drug-design/course/docs/chapters/adme-properties.md

 #### Passive Diffusion

-The most common way for a drug to cross cell membranes is by passive diffusion, a process where there is a concentration gradient.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/passive-diffusion-27191179'><i class='fa fa-play' aria-hidden='true'></i></button>The most common way for a drug to cross cell membranes is by passive diffusion, a process where there is a concentration gradient.
 Once the concentrations on both sides become equal, a dynamic equilibrium state is achieved.
 *[nce]: New Chemical Entity: a compound not previously described.